 Authentication: A signature serves to validate an identity.
 It verifies the answer to "who are you" by providing a means of differentiating that entity from all others and proving its uniqueness.
-Because there is no authentication in SMTP email, there is no way to know who sent a message.
+Because there's no authentication in SMTP email, there's no way to know who sent a message.
 Authentication in a digital signature solves this problem by allowing a recipient to know that a message was sent by the person or organization who claims to have sent the message.

 Nonrepudiation: The uniqueness of a signature prevents the owner of the signature from disowning the signature.
 This capability is called nonrepudiation.
 Thus, the authentication that a signature provides gives the means to enforce nonrepudiation.
-The concept of nonrepudiation is most familiar in the context of paper contracts: a signed contract is a legally binding document, and it is impossible to disown an authenticated signature.
+The concept of nonrepudiation is most familiar in the context of paper contracts: a signed contract is a legally binding document, and it's impossible to disown an authenticated signature.
 Digital signatures provide the same function and, increasingly in some areas, are recognized as legally binding, similar to a signature on paper.
-Because SMTP email does not provide a means of authentication, it cannot provide nonrepudiation.
-It is easy for a sender to disavow ownership of an SMTP email message.
+Because SMTP email doesn't provide a means of authentication, it can't provide nonrepudiation.
+It's easy for a sender to disavow ownership of an SMTP email message.

 Data integrity: An additional security service that digital signatures provide is data integrity.
 Data integrity is a result of the specific operations that make digital signatures possible.
-With data integrity services, when the recipient of a digitally signed email message validates the digital signature, the recipient is assured that the email message that is received is, in fact, the same message that was signed and sent, and has not been altered while in transit.
+With data integrity services, when the recipient of a digitally signed email message validates the digital signature, the recipient is assured that the email message that is received is, in fact, the same message that was signed and sent, and hasn't been altered while in transit.
 Any alteration of the message while in transit after it has been signed invalidates the signature.
-In this way, digital signatures provide an assurance that signatures on paper cannot, because it is possible for a paper document to be altered after it has been signed.
+In this way, digital signatures provide an assurance that signatures on paper can't, because it's possible for a paper document to be altered after it has been signed.

 Although digital signatures provide data integrity, they don't provide confidentiality.
 Messages with only a digital signature are sent in clear text, like SMTP messages and can be read by others.
 In the case where the message is opaque-signed, a level of obfuscation is achieved because the message is base64-encoded, but it is still clear text.
 To protect the contents of email messages, encryption must be used.

 Message encryption provides a solution to information disclosure.
-SMTP-based internet email does not secure messages.
-An SMTP internet email message can be read by anyone who sees it as it travels or views it where it is stored.
+SMTP-based internet email doesn't secure messages.
+An SMTP internet email message can be read by anyone who sees it as it travels or views it where it's stored.
 These problems are addressed by S/MIME using encryption.
-Encryption is a way to change information so that it cannot be read or understood until it is changed back into a readable and understandable form.
+Encryption is a way to change information so that it can't be read or understood until it's changed back into a readable and understandable form.
 Message encryption provides two specific security services:

 Data integrity: As with digital signatures, message encryption provides data integrity services as a result of the specific operations that make encryption possible.